ibm-cloud-docs/containers/cs_regions.md

 _{{site.data.keyword.containerlong_notm}} locations_

-{{site.data.keyword.Bluemix_notm}} resources used to be organized into regions that were accessed via [region-specific endpoints](#bluemix_regions).
+{{site.data.keyword.cloud_notm}} resources used to be organized into regions that were accessed via [region-specific endpoints](#bluemix_regions).
 Use the [global endpoint](#endpoint) instead.
 {: deprecated}

 ## {{site.data.keyword.containerlong_notm}} locations
 {: #locations}

-{{site.data.keyword.Bluemix_notm}} resources are organized into a hierarchy of geographic locations. {{site.data.keyword.containerlong_notm}} is available in a subset of these locations, including all six worldwide multizone-capable regions.
+{{site.data.keyword.cloud_notm}} resources are organized into a hierarchy of geographic locations. {{site.data.keyword.containerlong_notm}} is available in a subset of these locations, including all six worldwide multizone-capable regions.
 Free clusters are available in only select locations.
-Other {{site.data.keyword.Bluemix_notm}} services might be available globally, or within a specific location.
+Other {{site.data.keyword.cloud_notm}} services might be available globally, or within a specific location.
 {: shortdesc}

 ### Available locations